hivemq/hivemq-mqtt-client/index.md

   - Selectively enable manual acknowledgement only for specific streams
   - Acknowledge messages emitted to multiple streams independently per stream, the client aggregates the acknowledgements before sending MQTT acknowledgements
-  - Order of acknowledgment does not matter, the client ensures the order of MQTT acknowledgments for 100% compatibility with the MQTT specification
+  - Order of manual acknowledgment does not matter, the client automatically ensures the order of MQTT acknowledgments for 100% compatibility with the MQTT specification
 - Lifecycle listeners
   - When connected
   - When disconnected or connection failed